Hyperbilirubinemia in the Newborn

 Treating any underlying cause of the condition

 This may include treating an infection.
-In very rare conditions, a liver transplant may be needed.

 What are possible complications of hyperbilirubinemia in a newborn?